root-project/root/core/doc/v600/index.md

     keyword to public, the code compiled by ACLIC no longer has access to protected and private members of a class (except where allowed by the C++ standard).

+### Collection

+New collection `TListOfTypes` that implements on demand creation of the `TDataType` describing a typedef.

 ### TUnixSystem